Know the New Hiking How-tos

 - Public transportation: NJ Transit Bus #197 to Warwick Turnpike and Union Valley Road, or the Greenwood Lake Marina.
 Check bus schedule because not every bus goes as far as Greenwood Lake.
 In general, service to Greenwood Lake is provided once every two hours.

 NJ Transit Bus #197 to Warwick Turnpike and Union Valley Road, or the Greenwood Lake Marina.
 Check bus schedule because not every bus goes as far as Greenwood Lake.
 In general, service to Greenwood Lake is provided once every two hours.

 With its many overlooks, colorful bedrock, and stunted pitch pines, Abram Hewitt State Forest encompasses part of the Bearfort Ridge, one of the most picturesque mountain ridges in all of New Jersey.

 Abram Hewitt State Forest in New Jersey is isolated and accessible only on foot.
-It has four major trails: the Bearfort Ridge [3.0 miles; white], Ernest Walter [1.9 miles; yellow], Quail [2.4 miles; orange] and State Line [1.2 miles; blue on white] trails.
-A popular 6.0-mile loop hike utilizes the first three of these trails.
-In addition, the Appalachian Trail [white] traverses the northwest corner of Abram Hewitt State Forest and leads into New York State.
+The popular 6.0-mile Bearfort Ridge Loop (green) offers a loop hike from Warwick Turnpike.
+Other trails are the Ernest Walter Trail [1.9 miles; yellow] and the State Line Trail [1.2 miles; blue on white], which provides access from Lakeside Road (County Route 511).
+In addition, the Appalachian Trail [white] traverses the northwest corner of Abram S. Hewitt State Forest and leads into New York State.
 These trails are often combined to create interesting and scenic loop hikes.